vietdbcat/Flying-Corgi/README.md

 # Flying-Corgi
-A game has been build base on Flappy Bird
+A game was built base on Flappy Bird

 # Demo
 <div class="center">